buggyrace/buggy-race-server/DEVELOPMENT.md

 get the markdown for the config settings (including their default values) and copy-and-paste the section that's changed into relevant section of the page.

-Note that some pages — specifcally the `auth` and `social` setting groups — don't use the verbatim text (you'll see if you look inside them).
+Note that some pages — specifcally the `auth` and `links` setting groups — don't use the verbatim text (you'll see if you look inside them).